 Real Property: The diminution in fair market value immediately before to immediately after the damage occurred.
 Borneman v.
 Milliken, 124 A. 200 (Me.
-1924)

 Personal Property: The diminution in fair market value from immediately before to immediately after the damage occurred.
 Collins v.
 Kelley, 179 A. 65 (Me.
 1935).
+For damage to automobiles, the owner can recover reasonable rental costs actually expended, up to 45 days, including for destroyed vehicles.
+Me.
+Rev. Stat. tit.
+14, § 1454.